unilincoln/RDM/training/pubcite.md

 * Discovery and collaboration, new uses
 * Increased citations and evidence of impact

-A significant number of research funders now require that data produced in the course of the research they fund should be made available for other researchers to discover, examine and build upon.
-The rationale given by UK funders is that opening up the data allows for new knowledge to be discovered through comparative studies, data mining and so on; it also allows greater scrutiny of how research conclusions have been reached, potentially driving up research quality.[1]
-Some journals are taking a similar stance, requiring that authors deposit their supporting data either with the journal itself or with a recognised data repository.[2]

 There are many additional reasons why releasing data can be in a researcher’s interests.[3],[4] The discipline of working up data for eventual release helps in ensuring that a full and clear record is preserved of how the conclusions were reached from the data, protecting the researcher from potential challenges.
 A culture of openness deters fraud, encourages learning from mistakes as well as from successes, and breaks down barriers to interdisciplinary and ‘citizen science’ research.
 The availability of the data, alongside associated tools and protocols, increases the efficiency of research by reducing both data collection costs and the possibility of duplication.
 It also has the potential to increase the impact of the research, not only academically,[5] but also economically and socially.